-Explicit spatial predictions (such as downscaled metaweb predictions) are essential as they will allow comparisons with extant work for species-rich communities.
-Recent approaches to metaweb downscaling combined a regional metaweb with species distribution maps to generate local assemblages for European tetrapods (Braga et al. 2019; O'Connor et al. 2020; Galiana et al. 2021; Gaüzère et al. 2022), Barents Sea marine taxa (Kortsch et al. 2019), and North Sea demersal fishes and benthic epifauna (Frelat et al. 2022).
-These downscaled assemblages allowed studying network structures in novel ways, for instance, assessing changes in food web structure across space (Braga et al. 2019), describing the scaling of network area relationships (Galiana et al. 2021).
+Explicit spatial predictions of the structure of species interaction networks (downscaled metaweb predictions) are essential, as they allow comparisons with extant work for species-rich communities.
+Recent approaches to metaweb downscaling combined a regional metaweb with species distribution maps to generate local assemblages for European tetrapods (Braga et al. 2019; Galiana et al. 2021; Gaüzère et al. 2022; O'Connor et al. 2020), Barents Sea marine taxa (Kortsch et al. 2019), and North Sea demersal fishes and benthic epifauna (Frelat et al. 2022).
+These downscaled assemblages open up novel ways to study network structures, such as assessing changes in food web structure across space (Braga et al. 2019), or describing the scaling of Network Area Relationships (NARs, Galiana et al. 2021).
 Other examples have shown that the metaweb can be used to investigate large-scale variation in food web structure, indicating high geographical connections and heterogeneous robustness against species extinctions (Albouy et al. 2019), which are only apparent when the local and global networks are both available.
 Further comparisons between network structure and other community properties are relevant as they may highlight new and surprising elements regarding network biogeography.
 For instance, Frelat et al. (2022) found a strong spatial coupling between community composition and food web structure, but a temporal mismatch depending on the spatial scale.
 Poisot et al. (2017) found that interaction uniqueness captures more composition variability than community uniqueness, and that sites with exceptional compositions might differ for networks and communities, because species distributions and species interactions had different bioclimatic drivers.
 Spatialized network data will allow these comparisons, identifying important conservation targets for networks and whether they differ geographically from areas currently prioritized for biodiversity conservation.